-Step 2: Consider Earning a Master's Degree
+Step 2: Consider a Master's

-Though some business analysts enter the field with bachelor's degrees, many employers prefer applicants with Master of Business Administration (MBA) degrees.
+Though some business analysts enter the field with bachelor's degrees, many employers prefer applicants with a Master of Business Administration (MBA) degree.
 Such degree programs typically last two years and focus on advanced coursework in financial accounting, strategic management and data analysis.
 These programs also tend to incorporate internships that allow students to gain hands-on experience.
 Students may choose to focus their studies in concentrations like organizational management, finance or entrepreneurship.
 Additionally, some schools offer accelerated 1-year MBA programs designed for individuals who have multiple years of experience in business.

 Step 3: Gain Experience

 In addition to formal education, business analysts are often required to have years of experience in the industries in which they work.
 Aspiring analysts may gain this experience through internships during undergraduate and graduate study, or they may serve in related positions within their industries.
 According to the U.S. Bureau of Labor Statistics, some analysts start out in research or other lower-level positions with firms and are promoted as they gain experience (www.bls.gov).

 As of 2015, business analysts - also known as management analysts - earned a median of $81,320 per year.
 Job openings in this field were expected to increase 14% from 2014-2024, reports the BLS, which is faster than the national rate predicted for all job sectors.

 Step 4: Obtain Certification